9 Hacks for Surviving the Holidays with Fibromyalgia You Need Now

 So now what?

-6- Now what can you do to have a good time?
+6- Now, what can you do to have a good time?

 Here are some ideas, some tried, some silly, some only heard of and never personally experienced.
 But I think each of them has its purpose.

 – It’s a given that the Holiday season is stressful.
-Between finding the right gift, fighting crowds in stores and facing Aunt Irma, it can take its toll.
+Between finding the right gift, fighting crowds in stores, and facing Aunt Irma, it can take its toll.
 But you know what?
 You cannot change that.
 There is no way you can change how other people act.
 It’s a simple fact.
 So let go.
 Let go of what you cannot change.

 Ultimately, the only person that matters is you.
 You make the choice to care about other people, and that’s fine.
-But try to not let what other people do or say affect you.
-Remember you cannot change people.
+But try not to let what other people do or say affect you.
+Remember, you cannot change people.

 – Loud noises, being startled, walking around, carrying stuff – all things that can make you hurt.
 It’s not fair.
 We can’t pretend it is.
 But it is the way it is.
 If there are areas of your life where you can get help, shamelessly ask for help.